auxcoder/auxcoder.github.io/source/_posts/2017-03-20-angularjs-promises.md

 }
 ```

-We can use the promise chain `.then()` to wait untill promise resolve then do something with the data.
+We can use the promise chain `.then(successCallback, [errorCallback], [notifyCallback])` to wait until promise resolve then do something with the data.
+The `.finally(callback, notifyCallback)` allows you to observe either the fulfillment or rejection of a promise, but to do so without modifying the final value.

 ```js
 myAsyncFunction({param: 'some data'})